 After you have created an account with Electionbuddy, you'll open up to a page very similar to the one below:

-Click "Create a Test Election" to get started on building your test election!
+Click the orange text that says "free test election" to get started on building your test election!

 There are five steps (or stages) to creating an election: